MdotAmaan/BSCustomTrailsGuide/README.md

 - The Length determines how long your trail will be.
 For most trails 20 is a bit too high, so chances are you will want to lower it, but feel free to experiment beforehand.

- *It is also possible to have more than one trail on each saber (For eg: [SnowResortPro](https://modelsaber.com/Sabers/?id=1571583763)).
+ *It is also possible to have more than one trail on each saber (For eg: [SnowResortPro](https://modelsaber.com/Sabers/?id=1571583763) by Harufa).
 All you have to do is add another Trail script to each saber and repeat the next few steps for the second trail.*

 ## Setting up the start and end points